 If summed up, the introductory paragraph has 3 segments, the body has 12 (3 paragraphs x 4 segments) and the paper conclusion wraps up with 3 more, meaning that the entire outline consists of 18 main points.
 These 18 segments are enough to simplify the writing process and allow sentences to build up in a logical order and support one another.

-To give a practical application of how to structure an essay, we created a 5 paragraph outline example that will show you how it should look like.
+For a practical application of how to structure an essay, EssayPro created a 5 paragraph outline example that will show you how it should look like.
 This real-world application is a compare and contrast essay outline of the pros and cons of legalizing marijuana.

 The Fragile Balance For Marijuana Legalization